AttorneyOnline/AO3Protocol/animated-chatroom-design.md

 In the future, the chat box may provide auto-completion for the markup language stipulated in the Core section.
 It may also provide support for buffers in the future.

+Chat should not be sent until the core reports to be idle.

 ### IC log